skeeto/enchive/README.md

 wrong key would only be detected by the MAC after decryption has completed.

+> Valgrind says Enchive leaks memory.

+Enchive only uses dynamic allocation for input/output filename strings — avoiding any path length limitations — and for the huge key derivation buffer.
+The lifetime of these strings is the lifetime of the entire program, so it's not worth the trouble to free them at the last second.
+In other situations it might still be useful to clean up so that Valgrind and friends can do their job.
+Since Enchive doesn't do any complex memory management, there's no need to check for leaks.

 ## Encryption/decryption algorithm

 The process for encrypting a file: